 Exceptional children are those for whom special educational programming is considered necessary.
 In this course, we consider the characteristics, prevalence, etiology, neurological correlates (if applicable), developmental course, assessment, and treatment for the categories of learning disabilities (including reading disability and nonverbal LD), ADHD, Aspergers syndrome, children with limited English proficiency, children from culturally diverse backgrounds, and the gifted and talented.

-The purpose of this course is to acquaint the student with the major issues in the practice of psychology.
-The course will involve an intense analysis of the philosophical, technical, and consultative issues contributing to the professional identity and function of the psychologist in a public school or clinical setting.
-Emphasis will be placed on the setting, the practical application of theory, and the demands placed on the setting, the practical application of theory, and the demands placed on the practicing school psychologist.
-This course stresses professional ethics and general standards of conduct.
-The guide for this section of the course is the American Psychological Associations Code of Ethics.
+The purpose of this course is to acquaint the student with the major ethical issues in the practice of psychology.
+The course will involve an intense analysis of the philosophical, technical, and consultative issues contributing to the professional identity and function of the counselor in a public school or clinical setting.
+Emphasis will be placed on the setting, the practical application of theory, and the demands placed on the practicing clinician.
+This course stresses professional ethics and general standards of conduct; the guide for this section of the course is the American Psychological Association’s Code of Ethics.

 This course will provide students with techniques to integrate the theories of treatment into specific situations that the counselor or psychologist will confront in actual practice.
 Topics will range from working with clients in multiple system membership to consultation around behavioral/emotional issues in schools as well as clinics.
 The consultation model will be considered as it relates to counselors and psychologists within a multicultural model.

-This course links statistical analysis and research methodology in order that the student may become a sophisticated research consumer as well as research producer.
-The student must learn to understand the logic of the research enterprise and have a basic grasp of the conceptual base on which the statistical tests of significance rest.
-Understanding research strategy and the logic behind the statistical tests is the underlying theme of the course.
-This will allow students to understand the nature of empirical research in developing education interventions and therapeutic strategies.
-Students are also required to learn the SPSS computer program.
+This course examines evaluative methodologies and strategies, types of research, program evaluation, needs assessments, and ethical and legal considerations.
+Students will link statistical analysis and research methodology so that students may become a sophisticated research consumer as well as research producer.
+Understanding research strategy and the logic behind the statistical tests for applied purposes is an underlying theme of the course.
+This course will allow students to understand the nature of empirical research in developing surveys, educational interventions, program evaluations and therapeutic strategies.

 This course examines disorders in adulthood, adolescence, and childhood with consideration of the relationship between biological, social, psychological, and environmental factors, as well as problems in classification and potential behavior systems.
-The concepts of normal and abnormal will be explored especially when attempting to understand the behaviors of culturally diverse groups.
-The symptomatological disorders, including borderline personalities, and various phobic and obsessive-compulsive syndromes will be studied.
-Also covered will be dis-compensation, stress, anxiety, and defense.
+The concepts of normal and abnormal will be explored; emphasis regarding the understanding of behaviors of culturally diverse groups.
+The symptomatological disorders, including borderline personalities and various phobic and obsessive-compulsive syndromes will be studied.
+Also covered will be dis-compensation, stress,

 This course covers the fundamental principles of pharmacology, drug actions, tolerance, addiction, clinical use of psychotic medications, substance abuse, and addiction treatment.
 Research that explores the efficacy of medications taken during treatment, specific treatment programs, and the degree of recidivism is presented.

-The purpose of this course is to continue to have school counselors develop the psychological, behavioral, and therapeutic skills in order to provide basic counseling services to students in elementary, middle, and high school.
-Emphasis will be on the practical strategies to help students with problems such as depression and anxiety that are consistent in most student issues such as academic underachievement, peer relationship problems, cultural differences, emotional disorders, and the issues of homosexual and bisexual youth.
+This course will focus on advancing the development of psychological, behavioral and therapeutic skills needed to provide basic counseling services to students in elementary, middle and high schools.
+Emphasis will be on developing strategies to help students manage their anxiety and depression and to assist students as they work on academic underachievement, peer relationship problems, cultural differences, emotional disorders, gender-related issues, and

 An in-depth look at the juvenile justice system from its historical origins to current practices.
 Special emphasis is placed on juvenile justice terminology, landmark cases, and procedures used with juveniles and their families.
 The social, economic, and racial considerations of juveniles in difficulty with the law will be considered.